kburns-hpe/dotfiles/README.md

 ## vim
 * run setup_vim.sh to create ~/.vimrc and ~/.vim directory and setup symlinks

+## xconfigs
+* Cobalt Theme for urxvt
+* Copy xresources to ~/.Xresources
+* xmodmap remaps right ctl to be a hyper key and right alt to be a super

 ## zsh
 * zshrc should be copied/linked to ~/.zshrc
 * the rest of the files should be copied/linked under the ~/.zsh/ directory